dflynn-vgw/react-scratch/docs/LOGO_ANIMATIONS.md

 - All animations run for exactly **2 seconds**
 - Then stop until the next trigger

+### Animation Selection
+When multiple animations are specified:
+- **Random selection** on each trigger
+- Equal probability for all available animations
+- Each animation is independently chosen

 ### Implementation
 The component uses React `useState` and `useEffect` to:
+1. Determine available animations (single, array, or 'all')
-1. Randomly schedule animation triggers
+2. Randomly schedule animation triggers
+3. Randomly select one animation from available options
-2. Apply the animation class for 2 seconds
+4. Apply the animation class for 2 seconds
-3. Remove the class after animation completes
+5. Remove the class after animation completes
-4. Schedule the next animation
+6. Schedule the next animation with a new random selection

 ## Customization